 For the Newbie

-"How to Go Geocaching" from REI will help better familiarize you with the game and prepare you to become a responsible and knowledgeable geocacher!
+The video, "How to Get Started Geocaching" from REI will help better familiarize you with the game and prepare you to become a responsible and knowledgeable geocacher!

 For questions or more information regarding Geocaching on District lands, please contact Jennifer Williams at (650) 691-1200.

-There are approximately 300 independently owned geocaches in the preserves.
-These caches and their information on Geocaching.com are owned by individuals within your community and are monitored by the District for adherence to current guidelines.
+There are over 350 independently owned geocaches in the preserves.
+These caches, and their information on Geocaching.com, are owned by individuals within your community and are monitored by the District for adherence to current guidelines.
 In addition, the District also owns and operates a series of geocaches.

 To search for caches within a particular area, visit Geocaching.com and use the "Hide and Seek a Cache" feature from the menu (you must be a registered member and membership is free).
 To take part in the District's Geocaching Program Challenge, please visit our Geocaching at Midpen page.